nodejs/node-addon-api/doc/function_reference.md

 - `[in] args`: Initializer list of reference to JavaScript values as `napi_value`

-Returns a `Value` representing the JavaScript value returned by the referenced function.
+Returns a `Napi::Value` representing the JavaScript value returned by the referenced function.